 Submit the form to the court within 30 days of when the bank was served with the garnishment.
 Be sure to serve a copy on all other parties involved in the case, including the bank.
 A judge will review your request.
 A hearing is sometimes scheduled to review the request.
 You must appear at a scheduled hearing or the exemption request may be denied.

 Notice will be sent to inform you if the exemption is granted or denied.
-If the exemption is granted, then money in the account will be returned to you consistent with the court’s order.
-If the exemption is denied, then the judgment creditor may request Judgment Garnishment (DC-CV-062).
+If the exemption is granted, then the exempted money in the account will not be removed from the account, consistent with the court’s order.
+If the exemption is denied, then the judgment creditor may request to take that money.
+If your exemption request is granted, the judgment creditor may still seek to remove any money that is not exempt.; only exempt money is protected.
+If the creditor requests the removal of money in the account, they will request Judgment Garnishment (DC-CV-062).
 Money in the account may then be released to the judgment creditor and applied to the judgment.

 When you pay the debt, the creditor must notify the court and send you a copy of the notice of satisfaction.
 The creditor can use form Notice of Satisfaction (DC-CV-031), for this purpose.
 KEEP A COPY FOR YOUR RECORDS.